agaetr

 This system is designed for single user use, as API keys are required.

-Tested with a feeds from:
+Tested with feeds from:

 agaetr can also deobfuscate incoming links and optionally shorten outgoing links.